CDRT/mk_docs/docs/ref/bios/settings/thinkstation/secureboot.md

 <details><summary>Authorized Signature Database (DB)</summary>

+!!! info ""
-?> Database keys shows the list of allowed certificates.
+    Database keys shows the list of allowed certificates.
 System will check digital signatures of bootloaders using public keys in the DB.
 Only software or firmware which has a bootloader signed with a corresponding private key will be allowed to run.

 <!--| WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|